matthewdutton1983/DTSA-5304-Final-Project/README.md

-# University of Colorado at Boulder MS Data Science
+# University of Colorado at Boulder, Master of Science in Data Science
-## DTSA 5304 - Fundamental of Data Visualization
+## DTSA 5304 - Fundamentals of Data Visualization,
-### Final Project
+### Final Project: Unboxing 80 Cereals - A Visual Journey into Breakfast Nutrition

-This repository holds the completed assignment for DTSA 5304: Fundamentals of Data Visualization as part of my postgraduate studies at the University of Colorado at Boulder.
-It includes all necessary code, data, and documentation.
+This repository holds my completed final project for DTSA 5304: Fundamentals of Data Visualization.
+It includes all necessary code, data, and documentation to replicate the analysis and visualizations.